 Besides, other advantages include the unified User Interface (UI) that makes it easy for employees to switch to different devices while one is charging or broken.
 Any device displays the exact same functionalities.
 Thus employees won’t have to spend time adjusting to a different user experience.
 On top, replacement devices are always available, contrasting the BYOD approach dependent on the employees’ smartphones working flawlessly, as workers usually cannot replace a broken device immediately.

 Finally, companies do not need to take care of financial reimbursement for their employees’ usage of personal devices.
-Equal treatment is realized by providing the same device to every staff member, leading to the same user experience with no employee being disadvantaged and potentially slowed down by the inferior quality of their own smartphone.
+Equal treatment is realized by providing the same corporate owned device to every staff member, leading to the same user experience with no employee being disadvantaged and potentially slowed down by the inferior quality of their own smartphone.

 Which approach is more beneficial for my business?

-There is no simple answer to this question, as countless factors need to be considered when deciding on the right strategy.
-Companies handling highly sensitive data should evaluate if, and how, they can provide bulletproof data protection on their employees’ personal smartphones.
+There is no simple answer to this question, as countless factors need to be considered when deciding on the right enterprise mobility strategy.
+Companies handling highly sensitive corporate data should evaluate if, and how, they can provide bulletproof data protection on their employees’ personal smartphones.
 Forfeiting flexibility and a lower TCO in favor of data privacy is the safer option here.

 When facing a high fluctuation regarding your workforce due to peak times that require seasonal workers, time spent on acquiring smart mobile devices and onboarding the new employees leads to an interruption of your business processes and should thus be avoided by letting staff use their own personal devices.
 The instant availability of work material is a big plus here, besides the obvious cost savings.